 These grants all go towards projects that reduce crime and anti-social behaviour, support victims or reduce reoffending and are in line with the Commissioner's Priorities.

-In 2015, the PCC announced that the grants from this fund would focus on innovative projects that help to divert young people away from becoming involved in anti-social or criminal behaviour.
+Since 2015, grants from this fund have focussed on innovative projects that help to divert young people away from becoming involved in anti-social or criminal behaviour.